joeltok/performance-benchmarks/camunda-service-tasks/README.md

 ### Run experiment

 The experiment coordinator is found in `experiment-agent/coordinator.sh`.
 This is a bash file that handles spinning up and cleaning the docker container housing the Camunda Platform, as well as runs the performance test runner `experiment-agent/runner.js` for each iteration of the experiment.

+The data is analysed in the `results-analysis/analysis.ipynb` jupyter notebook.